 DeepTech has been slower to take off compared to other tech sectors, because of its aforementioned PR issues, but also because it’s inherently riskier - the complexity of the issues tackled makes ventures more liable to failure and often harder to commercialise.
 However, 2020 saw European investments into the sector surpass €10B and that is set to rise significantly in 2022 and beyond, so perhaps this sleeping giant is finally ready to rise from the deep and take on the world.

-Jess joined Huckletree having previously worked in the worlds of luxury travel and retail.
-She has a wealth of knowledge across all things digital marketing and leads Huckletree's growth marketing.
+Jess joined Huckletree having previously worked in the worlds of luxury travel and retail, on both the agency and in-house sides.
+She has a wealth of knowledge across both digital and offline marketing, and heads up Huckletree's marketing team.
 Superpower: card trickster email@example.comLinkedIn